boguan/decorators-in-nodejs/README.md

 ## Getting Started

-To install all modules listed in both dependencies and devDependencie, run:
+At first, install all modules listed in both dependencies and devDependencie, run:

 ```bash
 npm install